Statiko-dev/statiko.dev/content/en/docs/Set Up/4-run-standalone.md

 Many aspects of Statiko nodes and their behaviors are configurable, and the full list of options is available in the [Configuration Options](TODO) article.
 You can also see an example of a complete configuration file, including optional settings, [here](https://github.com/ItalyPaleAle/Statiko/blob/master/node-config.yaml).

-At the very minimum, the configuration file `/etc/statiko/node-config.yaml` for Statiko running as a standalone app should contain the following values:
+At the very minimum, the configuration file `/etc/statiko/node-config.yaml` for Statiko running as a standalone app should contain the following values (file must be owned by the root user):

 ```yaml
 # Authorization for managing the node